 - Failure to resolve possible fraud

-- Package deals which are not in the consumers’ interest
+- Package deals that are not in the consumers’ interest

 - Instances of faulty repair

 - Failure to detect defective repair